Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-Conda was designed to take a more holistic view of all the things that are required for packaging – including the non-Python bits – and unsurprisingly, done in a declarative way, with a "recipe" that lays out explicitly what needs to be present in the build environment, before the first line of any build script is ever run.
+Conda was designed to take a more holistic view of all the things that are required for packaging – including the non-Python bits – and unsurprisingly, done in a declarative way.
+The basis for this is a "recipe" that explicitly defines relevant quantities (e.g. what needs to be present in the build environment), before the first line of any build script is ever run.

 This introduced an unfortunate bifurcation in the Python world, because other Python tools like pip cannot install conda-packages, yet what conda had done